Materials and Tools

 Inks:

-I only use North Carolina made inks in my limited edition block prints, and, lucky for me, Speedball Art is located in Statesville, NC.
+Because my work is all focused on the Southeastern US, I decided about 5 years ago that I would I only use Speedball Art Inks in my prints, since they are located in Statesville, NC.
 There are several types of printmaking inks that I use from them.

 Rollers: